nextflow-io/nextflow/docs/process.rst

 =========== ==================
 scratch     Description
 =========== ==================
-false       Do not use the scratch folder true        Use the scratch folder defined by ``$TMPDIR`` variable, fallback to ``mktemp`` if that variable do not exists
+false       Do not use the scratch folder. true        Creates a scratch folder in the directory defined by the ``$TMPDIR`` variable; fallback to ``mktemp /tmp`` if that variable do not exists.
-$<YOUR_VAR> Use the scratch folder defined by the ``$<YOUR_VAR>`` environment variable, or fallback to ``mktemp`` if that variable do not exists
+$YOUR_VAR   Creates a scratch folder in the directory defined by the ``$YOUR_VAR`` environment variable; fallback to ``mktemp /tmp`` if that variable do not exists.
-/tmp/my     Create a temporary scratch directory in the specified directory ram-disk    Create a temporary scratch directory in the RAM disk
+/my/tmp     Creates a scratch folder in the specified directory. ram-disk    Creates a scratch folder in the RAM disk ``/dev/shm/`` (experimental).
 =========== ==================

 storeDir